OpenBlatam/TruthGPT-chatGPT/TruthGPT-TrueGPT2/Own-Hardware/Research-bulding-blocks/Hardware-building-blocks.md

 ## Stuctural Literals

-Recreate a DOJO design for runs predicatives gates of fpga injections.
+Recreate a DOJO design for runs predicative gates of fpga injections.

 ## RISC Design